quattromani/childrenssafetyimmobilizer/index.md

 |:--:|
 | IV Line Placement |

-## Why we call it The Q

-The Q Pediatric Position Holder was created by Dr. Frank Quattromani (a.k.a.
-“Dr. Q”), a board certified pediatric radiologist.

 ## Currently:
 - up until now there has been no uniform standard agreement on how children should be temporarily held immobile for various medical procedures.
 - today it is commonplace to tie-down, tape down, or physically hold down.